BobHarper1/d3.geo2rect/README.md

 };
 g2r.config = config;
 ```
+If not set, the default `config.shapes` setting will be for rectangles.

 Please note, that this script does not compute the grid layout.
 See [nmap](https://github.com/sebastian-meier/nmap.js) and [nmap-squared](https://github.com/sebastian-meier/nmap-squared.js) for examples of how to do this automatically.

+For hexagons, you can use the same grid as for rectangles, the script will offset the columns so that the regular pattern is achieved.

 Then send the computed data from the compute function:
 ```